ahilario/ArrowCalculator/README.md

 * Assume Relationship between Nominal Starting Point Weight and Effective Poundage is 25:5 (From manufacturers)
 * IBO to Poundage Slope is 0.252
 * IBO to Poundage Intercept is -81.8

-# Aggregate Linear Regression Values
 * aggregateRegValuesSlopeSlope = -0.001
 * aggregateRegValuesSlopeIntercept = -0.174
 * aggregateRegValuesIntSlope = -3.885
 * aggregateRegValuesIntIntercept = 237.637

-So the Optimal Point Weight will be calulated by the following equation:

 * Optimal Point Weight [gr]
 calcOpPointWeight = 150+25/5 * (-0.252 * chosenIBO + 81.8 -calcPoundage +